Luke Harris XR

 Using a BIM model of 80 Ann street, Brisbane, which contained all electrical, fire services and elevator details, I was able to segment and bring the CAD model into Houdini for poly reduction, UV cleanup and ultimately collapsing parts by material, so that the result could easily be brought into the Unreal engine for visualization (and VR!!!).

 In the past, this process would usually take days of processing via multiple software packages, but with Houdini and a few attribute tricks, this only took a few hours.
+Import was painless!

 I also leveraged the Cesium plugin to locate the building in Google 3D Maps Tiles for context.
 A week’s work in a matter of a day.